Al Gore: “Our Democracy has been hacked and the GDP measure of growth is insane, but I’m still optimistic about our future”.

 solazyme

-In March 2010, Solazyme entered into a research and development agreement with Unilever, the world’s largest consumer of palm oil, to develop oil derived from algae for use in soaps and other personal care products.
+In March of 2010, Solazyme entered into a research and development agreement with Unilever, the world’s largest consumer of palm oil, to develop oil derived from algae for use in soaps and other personal care products.
 The agreement followed the culmination of a yearlong collaboration between Solazyme and Unilever, in which Solazyme’s renewable algal oils were tested successfully in Unilever product formulations.

 Is your skin clean?
 Toxic Cosmetic Ingredients you should avoid